Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting

 \section{Limitations \& Outlook}

 Naturally, our analysis is not without limitations.
-Hyperparameter tuning the TFS Transformers may increase the performance of these models supporting the findings of \citet{Sievers.2023} and \citet{Upadhyay.2023} while simultaneously increasing the training effort compared to foundation models even more.
-On the other hand, longer input sizes could lead to better performance of the foundation models, especially for LagLlama, which needs higher context lengths to generate the lagged features \cite{Rasul.2024}.
+Hyperparameter tuning the TFS Transformers may increase the performance of these models supporting the findings of \citet{Sievers.2023} and \citet{Upadhyay.2023} while simultaneously increasing the training effort compared to TSFM even more.
+On the other hand, longer input sizes could lead to better performance of the foundation models, especially for LagLlama and Moirai, which might need higher context lengths due to their models architecture \cite{Rasul.2024, woo_unified_2024}.

 There are several directions for future research on household STLF.
 First, incorporating longer input sizes would allow for drawing a better picture of TFS Transformer-based and foundation model behavior, e.g., the behavior of LagLlama on longer inputs.
-While foundation models provide zero-shot forecasts that can outperform SOTA TFS Transformers, fine-tuning foundation models has been shown to increase performance in other disciplines, such as foundation LLMs.
-Moreover the foundation model TimesFM, which has been trained on some household energy data, performed better than other FMs.
+While TSFM provide zero-shot forecasts that can outperform SOTA TFS Transformers, fine-tuning foundation models has been shown to increase performance in other disciplines, such as foundation LLMs.
+Moreover TSFM, which have been trained on some household energy data, performed better than other TSFMs.
 Hence, pre-training and fine-tuning foundation models on energy time series forecasting could further increase their capabilities.
 Second, we propose that the models can learn cross-domain global patterns, such as the COVID-19 pandemic or geopolitical crises, which may lead to information leakage when evaluating these models on holdout datasets originating from the same time period as the training datasets.
 This possible problem should be explored in future research.
-Third, our univariate analysis could be extended to multivariate foundation models, including covariates such as weather data \cite{kang2022weatherelectricityconsumption}.
+Third, our univariate analysis could be extended to multivariate TSFMs, including covariates such as weather data \cite{kang2022weatherelectricityconsumption}.